faisaldarbar/faisaldarbar.github.io/_posts/2025-01-31-proxmox-bs-setup-guide.md

    - Configure the **IP address** and **DNS settings** according to your network setup.

 4. **Complete the Installation**:
    - Reboot the system and access the PBS web interface.
+   - Stop the VM and remove the installation media.
+   - Preferably delete the ISO from local (pve) to save space on your disk.
+   - Ensure the **boot order** is set correctly in VM options, with the correct virtual disk as the primary boot device.

 ---